Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 ### Update the Device tree

 Device tree describes the hardware components of the system.
-Xilinx device tree generator (DTG) can generate the device tree according to hardware configurations from XSA file.
-User needs to add customization settings in system-user.dtsi for PetaLinux to consume if there are any settings not available in XSA, for example, any driver nodes that don't have a corresponding hardware, or if user need to override any DTG auto-generated configurations.
+AMD device tree generator (DTG) can generate the device tree according to hardware configurations from an XSA file.
+You needs to add customization settings in system-user.dtsi for PetaLinux to consume.
+For example, unavailable settings in XSA, any driver nodes that don't have a corresponding hardware, or customising settings if the user needs to override any DTG auto-generated configurations.

-ZOCL driver module has no associated hardware, but it's required by XRT and Vitis acceleration flow.
+ZOCL driver module has no associated hardware, but it is required by XRT and Vitis acceleration flow.
 It requires a device tree node to describe the interrupt signal relationship.
-In previous Vitis and PetaLinux versions, users need to add ZOCL device tree node manually.
+In previous Vitis and PetaLinux versions, you had to add ZOCL device tree node manually.
 From 2021.1, PetaLinux can add ZOCL device tree node automatically if the XSA is a Vitis extensible platform project.

 Device Tree Generator (DTG) also overrides the interrupt controller (axi_intc_0) input numbers parameter from 0 to 32 because in the platform XSA the interrupt controller inputs have not been connected but they will be connected after v++ links the acceleration kernels.

 You can review the PetaLinux generated device tree in **project-spec/components/device-tree/device-tree/pl.dtsi** file.

 You can also add your custom device tree modifications to **project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi**.
-In this example, we setup sdhci1 to low speed mode.
+For example this is how you setup sdhci1 to low speed mode.

 ```
 &sdhci1 {